tomalbrc/filament/docs/src/usage.md

 The files can also be located in subfolders for better organization:
 `MyDatapack/data/<namespace>/filament/block/stone_like/myblock.json`

-Animated-Java models for decorations are supported using Animated-Java's JSON exporter and the [resin](https://github.com/tomalbrc/resin) library
+Blockbench and Animated-Java models for decorations are supported using the [blockbench import library](https://github.com/tomalbrc/blockbench-import-library)